Luchador/GUD/tools/geditor/docs/ENVIRONMENT_SETTINGS.md

 The project's `base.z64` is unchanged.
 Repeated edits/exports do not append data;
 restoring defaults removes obsolete overrides.

-Projects with overrides use **GEditor Project 3**, so older editors reject them instead of silently dropping the settings.
-Projects without overrides still save as version 2, and both versions open in this editor.
+Projects with environment overrides use **GEditor Project 3** (or version 4 when memory overrides are also present), so older editors reject them instead of silently dropping the settings.
+Projects without overrides still save as version 2, and all three versions open in this editor.
 The GUD ROM manifest version does not change.
 Rebase merges each environment field separately: project-only edits survive, untouched values adopt new ROM defaults, matching edits are accepted, and conflicting edits or removed edited rows stop rebase.